 (b).
 The Officer In charge of the NSC is personally satisfied that the authorized person is genuine and the certificate(s) is / are properly discharged under genuine signatures and both the signatures i.e. on the back of the certificate(s) and the letter of authority tally 100% with the specimen of the investor available on the record.

 (c).
-The receipt of the amount is got acknowledged from the authorized person on the reverse of certificate(s) personally by the Centre Incharge.
+The receipt of the amount is got acknowledged from the authorized person on the reverse of certificate(s) personally by the Officer Incharge.

 The withholding tax is not collected on the profit earned on these certificates.
 The investment made in this scheme is also exempt from Zakat.